xqxrrz1ge2/zabbix/userparam/README.txt

 4. Create userparams.conf:
     touch userparams.conf
 5. Add lines to this file:
+    #please use python3 or python3 accordingly
-    UserParameter=logmondiscover,/etc/zabbix/scripts/zbx_all_in_one.sh log
+    UserParameter=logmondiscover,python /etc/zabbix/scripts/zbx_all_in_one.py -t log
-    UserParameter=processmondiscover,/etc/zabbix/scripts/zbx_all_in_one.sh process
+    UserParameter=processmondiscover,python /etc/zabbix/scripts/zbx_all_in_one.py -t process
-    UserParameter=tcpportmondiscover,/etc/zabbix/scripts/zbx_all_in_one.sh tcpport
+    UserParameter=tcpportmondiscover,python /etc/zabbix/scripts/zbx_all_in_one.py -t tcpport
 6. Restart agent using systemctl restart zabbix-agent or systemctl restart zabbix-agent2